TheJacksonLaboratory/pyBedGraph/README.md

 # pyBigWig_std {'approx_run_time': 1.219078540802002, 'exact_run_time': 0.7484426498413086, 'error': {'percent_error': 0.04560011737269686, 'ms_error': 0.005008324729263816, 'abs_error': 0.02569405301725115, 'not_included': 79}}
 ```

+## Testing pyBedGraph
+Some tests are provided in `test/test.py`.
+Additional bedgraph and bigwig files for ENCFF376VCU are needed to run it.

 ## Reference
 [pyBedGraph: a Python package for fast operations on 1-dimensional genomic signal tracks](https://www.biorxiv.org/content/10.1101/709683v1), Zhang et al., bioRxiv, 2019

 ## Bug reports
 To report bugs, contact Henry (henrybzhang.99@gmail.com) and Minji (minji.kim@jax.org) or visit the [Issues](https://github.com/TheJacksonLaboratory/pyBedGraph/issues) page.

+## Potential Improvements
+Make index array use negative numbers to show index of closest interval instead of just -1.
+This will help for datasets that have low coverage (RNA-seq)

+Use index dictionary instead of index array if there is a memory efficient option.

+Store intervals differently as a space between two intervals and length of each interval instead of just the start and end.
+This might allow usage of 2 byte shorts.